All about Soot (draft)

 Thses are implementation classes of Soot, i.e. they are owned by Soot.
 For a classification of classes analyzed by Soot, see this section.
 Fig. 2 shows fun-call relations of some of the most important classes.

-, but can also be constructed manually through the given constructors.// for methods SootMethod getMethod(String subsignature); SootMethod getMethod(String name, List<Type> parameterTypes); SootMethod getMethodByName(String name); int getMethodCount(); List<SootMethod> getMethods(); // for fields, alike Chain<SootField> getFields();
+SceneManages theSootClasses of the application being analyzed.SootClassSoot representation of a Java class.
+They are usually created by aScene, but can also be constructed manually through the given constructors.// for methods SootMethod getMethod(String subsignature); SootMethod getMethod(String name, List<Type> parameterTypes); SootMethod getMethodByName(String name); int getMethodCount(); List<SootMethod> getMethods(); // for fields, alike Chain<SootField> getFields();

 6.1.
 Scene

-is a singleton class that keeps all classes which are
+Scene is a singleton class that keeps all classes which are

-represented by SootClass
+represented by SootClass.
+Each SootClass may contain several

-keeps the statements (Unit
+keeps the statements (Units).

 Scene